-The car owner pays for all the fuel that goes into the car.
+The car's owner pays for all the fuel that goes into the car.
 They are then reimbursed for every kilometre the borrowers drive through their chosen distance income.

-Borrowers don't pay for fuel – this is included in the distance charge.
+Borrowers pay for the fuel they use through the distance charge.

 Whoever is driving the car needs to make sure they leave it with at least a quarter tank of fuel - whether that's the car owner or a borrower.